 I would love to say this chalkboard memo board made from an old storm door is an easy project, well in fact it IS an easy project, but this post is loaded with pictures.
-I think it is going to take me to the tutorial than it did to actually DO the project.
+I think it is going to take me longer to explain the tutorial than it did to actually DO the project.

 This is the second storm door I’ve gotten from my across the street neighbor.
 He has a cat that seems to be a little impatient when it comes to wanting indoors.
 I think she keeps tearing up the screens.
 By the way–if you don’t happen to have a neighbor giving you old screen doors, Home Depot has them for $22!
 That makes this a very affordable project even IF you have to buy your own door.

 I repurposed the first door he gave me into a craft show display piece.
 That was a little over 2 years ago.
-I sort of knew what I wanted to do with this door, but the color (as usual) was a challenge for me.
+I sort of knew what I wanted to do with this door.
+But the color (as usual) was a challenge for me.
 I started by painting it with French Vanilla from Heirloom Traditions Paint.

 Then I did a “wash” over it with some green.
 Cousin Terry said it looked like something (I can’t remember what she said) threw up all over it.
 Algae?
 Something like that.